Himato/Hellogram/README.md

 # Hellogram
-Hellogram is a social media platform (e.g. Twitter, Facebook)
+Hellogram is a social media platform (e.g. Twitter, Facebook) with a fully-implemented messenger.

 This is the full repository of the application